Bashnett/Bashnett.github.io/static/writeups/monitors/monitors-htb.md

 ![NMAP](/static/writeups/monitors/5.png)

-so, we know there is user called admin now.
+so, I know there is user called admin now.
+Now, to enumerate password first i need to find length of the password so i can design payload accordingly.

 <span style="color: red;">ad' ||((SELECT 'a' FROM users WHERE username='admin' and length(password)=32)='a')||'</span>